 Start this POSIXRealtimeSignal, i.e., change to a running state.
 A running realtime signal is a source of activation when in a scoped memory and is a member of the root set when in the heap.
 A running realtime signal can be triggered.
+See Section stop()

-IllegalStateException when this POSIXRealtimeSignal has already been started.
+IllegalStateException when this POSIXRealtimeSignal has already been started disabled true for starting in a disabled state.